ChrisBAshton/solar-system-webgl/README.md

 # CS32310 - Advanced Computer Graphics assignment

-The assignment, worth 50% of the module, requires rendering a 3D animated solar system in WebGL.
+The assignment, worth 50% of the module, requires visualising a 3D animated solar system in WebGL.

 # Instructions